Aaron Hernandez Found With Bible Verse ‘John 3:16’ Written On Forehead In ‘Blood Red Marker’ [Report]

 Fox Boston reporter Bob Ward initially reported that Hernandez, who was found dead in his jail cell on Wednesday morning, had written “John 3:16” in blood.
 He later clarified that the Bible verse was written across his forehead with a red marker.

-“Source: Aaron Hernandez found w/ “John 3:16″ written in blood on his forehead, open Bible in his cell,” Ward tweeted on Wednesday afternoon.
+“Source: Aaron Hernandez found w/ ‘John 3:16’ written in blood on his forehead, open Bible in his cell,” Ward tweeted on Wednesday afternoon.

 Moments later, he corrected the tweet stating, “Must clarify: John 3:16 message found on Hernandez forehead written in red blood marker, not blood.”
 Many of his followers assumed that he meant “red marker” not a “red blood marker,” but Ward has yet to follow up on his second tweet.